songyunlu/songyunlu.github.io/_posts/2017-01-03-run-distributed-tensorflow-example-with-gpu-via-nvidia-docker.md

 # done
 ```

-Because `log_device_placement` is set to **true** in this example, you'll see a lot of logs showing where the computation takes place.
+Because `log_device_placement` is set to **true** in this example, you'll see a lot of logs showing where the computation takes places.

 ```bash
 # ...